caiceA/slack-black-theme/README.md

 ## Other

-Updating Slack will not cause this theme to reset! 🦁
+ Feel free to reinstall after Slack Updates 🦁